The Beautiful & Damned (album)

 The Beautiful & Damned is the fifth studio album by American rapper G-Eazy.
 It was released on December 15, 2017, by RCA Records.
-It features guest appearances from Halsey, Too Short, Cardi B, ASAP Rocky, Kehlani, E-40, Jay Ant, Nipsey Hussle, Charlie Puth and Slimmy B, among others.
+It features guest appearances from Halsey, Cardi B, ASAP Rocky, Kehlani, E-40 and Charlie Puth.
 The album was preceded by three singles: "No Limit", "Him & I" and "Sober".

 Background

 The album's cover art and release was released on November 8, 2017.
 A short film accompanied its release date.
 The film was directed by Bobby Bruderle alongside G-Eazy, who co-wrote it and was released as an Apple Music exclusive.
 It was later revealed that G-Eazy paid for the film himself, costing around $700,000.
 In an interview with Angie Martinez, he revealed the album's concept.

 Critical reception

 The Beautiful & Damned received generally mixed reviews from music critics, with a score on Metacritc of 59/100.
 Neil Z. Young of AllMusic gave the album 4 out of 5 stars stating that, "With an inspired guest list and excellent production, The Beautiful & Damned is a satisfying artistic accomplishment that cautions as much as it seduces."
 HipHopDX concluded; "Established formulas of pandering singles and assembly line choruses aside, The Beautiful & Damned possesses enough serious assertiveness and classic Bay area slick talk to get burn well into 2018.", giving the album 3.9 out of 5 stars.

 In a more mixed review, Sheldon Pearce of Pitchfork Media gave the album a 5.1 out of 10, and said that, "There are no insights to be found here about prestige, depression, or dependency.
 The whole thing is unbelievably dour and boring."
 Rachel Aroesti of The Guardian gave the album 2 out of 4 stars, and disapproved of the album's themes, stating in her conclusion, that, "His take on rap’s current go-to themes of drug dependency, joyless sex and the double-edged sword of success feels stale and smug."

 In a negative review, Wren Graves of Consequence of Sound shared a similar sentiment, and gave the album a D+, stating "There’s no interruption, no welcome silence between discs one and discs two.
 No, just 20 songs, a brutal slog of stacks and condoms and stacks and condoms and occasionally a disembodied ass without any other parts of a woman sighted."